 I work on the thinkers of sixteenth- and seventeenth-century Europe; and the ways in which they investigated the natural world.
 In particular, I am interested in ways of interrogating Nature other than observation and experiment.
 How, for example, did one study Nature’s past?
 I have published a single article, “The first mite: insect genealogy in Hooke’s Micrographia”, with Annals of Science.

 My work orbits around the figure of Robert Hooke, a gifted English instrument-maker, whose enduring significance has yet to be laid out.
 I have also become a student of the early modern university.

-Before coming to Princeton, I was a researcher at Caltech and assisted in editing the Collected Papers of Albert Einstein, as well as a visiting scholar at UC Berkeley, where I wrote an obscure little treatise on Wittgenstein’s later philosophy.
-I hold my B.A. and M.A. degrees from Ludwig-Maximilians-Universität in Munich, Germany.
+Before coming to Princeton, I was a researcher at Caltech (2016-17) and assisted in editing the Collected Papers of Albert Einstein.
+Prior to that, I was a visiting scholar at UC Berkeley (2015-16), where I wrote an obscure little treatise on Wittgenstein.
+I hold a B.A. in history (2013) and a M.A. in philosophy (2016) from Ludwig-Maximilians-Universität in Munich, Germany.